Q: Where are you located?

 A: We have several different makes and models of vehicles in our fleet.
 Most are 4 door sedans including: Chevy Malibu, Ford Focus, Ford Fusion, Kia Soul, Kia Rio.
 We also offer select small SUVs such as Chevy Encore as well as minivans.
 Car availability and options dependent on inventory and location.

 Q: What is Segment 2?

 A: Segment 2 is part of the state mandated teen driver education process.
 It is a short 3 day course that covers defensive driving, accident prevention and responsible decision making.
-Students can take this course after they have had a Level 1 license (permit) for at least 90 days and completed 30 hours of driving (2 of them at night) with any licensed driver, 21 years and older.
+Students are not eligible to take this course until they have had a Level 1 license for a minimum of 3 months and completed 30 hours of driving (2 of them at night) with any licensed driver, 21 years and older.